hannahpatellis/tech.hannahap/README.md

 This site is dedicated to my tech projects, both vintage and not-so-vintage.
 This repository holds all the HTML content as well as any self-hosted resources.

 ## Compatibility
-Tested on IE 4.5 Macintosh Edition on Mac OS 7.6.1
+Tested on IE 4.5 Macintosh Edition on Mac OS 7.6.1 on a Power Macintosh 5500 Tested on Netscape 2.01 on Mac OS 7.5 on a Macintosh SE/30